ta5een/t5os/README.md

 ### Prerequisites

-This project supports native and cross-platform compilation.
-To build on any modern platform, it is recommended to use Docker.
-Otherwise, you will need the following tools for your platform:
+This project supports native and cross-platform compilation with Docker.
+To build the project locally, you will need the following tools for your platform:

 - Project tools:
   - `make`
-  - `bear`
+  - [`bear`][bear-gh] (optional)
   - GNU 32-Bit ELF toolchain
     - macOS: [`i386-elf-toolchain`][i386-elf-toolchain] via Homebrew
     - Linux/WSL: `build-essential`